Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 PS C:\> $ReplicationProtectedItems = Get-AzureRmRecoveryServicesAsrReplicationProtectedItem -ProtectionContainer $PrimaryContainer
 ```

-Lists all replication protected items in the passed container.
+Lists all replication protected items in the specified ASR protection container.

 ## PARAMETERS

 ### -FriendlyName
-Specifies the friendly name of the Replication Protected Item that this cmdlet gets.
+Specifies the friendly name of the replication protected item to get.

 ```yaml
 Type: String